QubesOS/qubes-doc/security/firewall.md

 command once, for the sys-firewall (this assumes default VM-naming used by the default Qubes installation):

-` qvm-prefs sys-firewall -s netvm netvm `
+` qvm-prefs sys-firewall -s netvm sys-net `

 Enabling networking between two qubes
 --------------------------------------